Are you absorbing enough nutrients from your food?

 Recognising the symptoms

-The symptoms involved with malabsorption syndrome can vary dependent on the cause, how long a person has had the disorder and the severity of the condition.
+The symptoms involved with malabsorption syndrome can vary depending on the cause, how long a person has had the disorder and the severity of the condition.

 - Stomach distention and bloating